Ian Paisley: Campaign against the Anglo-Irish Agreement

-On 23 June 1986, Paisley and 21 other unionist politicians occupied the Stormont Parliament Building in protest at the Agreement, while 200 supporters protested outside and clashed with police.
+On 23 June 1986 Paisley and 21 other unionist politicians occupied the Stormont Parliament Building in protest at the Agreement, while 200 supporters protested outside and clashed with police.
 Paisley and the others were forcibly removed by police the next day.
 He shouted at police officers: "Don't come crying to me if your homes are attacked.
 You will reap what you sow!"
 During the campaign against the Agreement, loyalist militants attacked the homes of over 500 police officers, forcing 150 families to move.
 That evening, he addressed an Ulster Clubs rally in Larne and warned:If the British government force us down the road to a united Ireland we will fight to the death! [...]
 This could come to hand-to-hand fighting in every street in Northern Ireland.
 We are on the verge of civil war [...]
 We are asking people to be ready for the worst and I will lead them.
-On 10 July, Paisley and deputy DUP leader Peter Robinson led 4,000 loyalists in an early morning protest in which they 'took over' and 'occupied' the town of Hillsborough in protest against the Agreement.
+On 10 July Paisley and deputy DUP leader Peter Robinson led 4,000 loyalists in an early morning protest in which they 'took over' and 'occupied' the town of Hillsborough in protest against the Agreement.
 Hillsborough Castle is where the Agreement had been signed.
 One month later, Robinson led a loyalist invasion of the village of Clontibret in the Republic of Ireland.
 Robinson was arrested and charged for his part in the incident.
 Paisley and many loyalist supporters travelled south to support him during his court appearance in Dundalk.
 Their singing of loyalist songs outside the courthouse led to rioting, causing Paisley and Robinson to lodge a formal complaint with the Foreign Office about what they said was inadequate protection.

-On 10 November 1986, a large private rally was held in the Ulster Hall.
-At the rally, Paisley and DUP members Peter Robinson and Ivan Foster announced the formation of the Ulster Resistance Movement (URM).
+On 10 November 1986 a large private rally was held in the Ulster Hall.
+At the rally Paisley and DUP members Peter Robinson and Ivan Foster announced the formation of the Ulster Resistance Movement (URM).
 This was a loyalist paramilitary organisation whose purpose was to "take direct action as and when required" to bring down the Agreement and defeat republicanism.
 Paisley, who stood on the platform in a red beret, said "there are many like myself who'd like to see the Agreement brought down by democratic means, but wouldn't we all be fools if we weren't prepared".
 Other recruitment rallies were held in towns across Northern Ireland and the movement was organised into nine 'battalions'.
 The following year, the URM helped smuggle a large shipment of weapons into Northern Ireland, which were shared out between the URM, UVF and UDA.
 Most, but not all, of the weaponry, was seized by police in 1988.
 In 1989, URM members attempted to trade Shorts' missile blueprints for weapons from the apartheid South African regime.
 Following these revelations, the DUP said that it had cut its links with the URM in 1987.

-On 9 December 1986, Paisley was once again ejected from the European Parliament for continually interrupting a speech by Margaret Thatcher.
+On 9 December 1986 Paisley was once again ejected from the European Parliament for continually interrupting a speech by Thatcher.